 In the first year of use:

-• When combination pills are taken exactly as directed, fewer than 1 person out of 100 has an unplanned pregnancy.
+• When combination pills are taken exactly as directed, they are more than 99% effective at preventing pregnancy.
+That means that fewer than 1 out of 100 people will have an unplanned pregnancy.

-• When pills are not taken exactly as directed, such as forgetting to take them sometimes, 9 people out of 100 have an unplanned pregnancy.
+• When pills are not taken exactly as directed, such as when they are sometimes missed, they are 93% effective at preventing pregnancy.
+That means that 7 out of 100 people will have an unplanned pregnancy.

-• These pills work better than barrier methods.
-Barrier methods include condoms and diaphragms.
+• These pills work better than barrier methods, such as condoms and diaphragms.

 • They may reduce acne and heavy bleeding.
 They may also reduce cramping and other symptoms of PMS (premenstrual syndrome).